 Temperatures are starting to drop, so it’s time to come to your senses and realise a warm winter coat is needed asap.
 No matter your style, budget or colour preferences, we’re sure to have a coat that’ll get you feeling warm and cosy this winter.

 It’s a good idea to know what kind of coat you’re looking for.
 Do you want something that just focuses on keeping you warm, or could you compromise some heat retention for a more stylish design?
 Are you looking for an everyday coat or something that’s going to be worn for smarter occasions?
 Either way there’s a coat for you.

 The Shearling Jacket for Men

 A classic piece and one that’s come into its own over the last few years.
 The shearling jacket can come in many styles, from a subtle beige suede to a casual blue denim.
 There are light, spring-appropriate designs or heavier set winter ones, allowing you to embrace the casual, rugged look regardless of how the weather’s behaving.

-Still, this is an article on winter coats, so let’s focus on them.
-If you’re looking for a warmer shearling design it’s best to go for a strong leather or real suede design, ensuring you’re working with materials that can best retain heat.
+So if you’re looking for a warmer shearling design, it’s best to go for a strong leather or real suede jacket.
+These styles will assure that you’re working with materials that can best retain heat.
 You can go for a real shearling finish, or try one of the faux materials on offer.
-Regardless of if you go for a natural or man-made material, you’ll still be working with a stylish, striking design that’s great for the cold months.
+Regardless if you go for a natural or man-made material, you’ll still be working with a stylish, striking design that’s great for the cold months.

 Not a great option if you’re looking for something sleek and tailored, but perfect if you’re in the market for a truly warm coat.
 The padded jacket has been a part of men’s wardrobes for years, and its statement puffed out design not only helps to keep you cosy, but it’s become a stylised look in its own right.
 It might not be for everyone but if you can pull it off then you should definitely give them a go.